pendyalasyam/systemdesign/README.md

 # What is this repo?
 I have total 12 years experience in software industry.
 Most of my experience is on client side, once or twice in my experience I touched server side technologies but never deeply worked.
 If I give interview today, I can crack data structures and algorithms questions and C/C++/Java questions but I am less confident in System Design which is common for this experience.
 So today I have started System Design.
 I am reading through "System Design Interview" 2nd edition by Alex Xu.
 I am taking all my notes here, at the same noting down all my thoughts along the way.

-In general, every client-server based solutions start something like below
+In general, every client-server based solution start with something like below

 ![image](https://github.com/user-attachments/assets/7f7ffe18-5ae6-4d99-8a44-d08e3484c7a5)